Compagnie-Hydromel/CompagnieHydromel/README.md

 - Open Discord App or use [Discord Web](https://discord.com/app)
 - Click on the **+** icon then click on **Create My Own** and after **For me and my friends**.
 Now give it a name and after click on **Create**.

-Let's now create the Bot on Discord Developer Portal and invite it on the Discord Server created before.
+Let's now create the 3 Bot on Discord Developer Portal and invite it on the Discord Server created before.
 For this, follow [this tutorial](https://docs.pycord.dev/en/stable/discord.html).

+`WARNING`: Create 3 bot to have 3 individual token

 ## Installation